a-n-t-h-o-n-y/TermOx/docs/manual/getting-started-with-widgets.md

 class App : public Widget {
 ```

-Inherit from `cppurses::Widget`, creating a new Widget type.
+Inherit from `ox::Widget`, creating a new Widget type.

 ---